DustinEMiller/social-login/README.md

 To get your iOS API key, go [here] [link3] and create a Google sign in app, choosing iOS as your platform.
 Once you fill out all the fields, download the```GoogleService-Info.plist``` file.
 It contains the ```REVERSED_CLIENT_ID``` you'll need during installation.

 ###For Android
-To get your iOS API key, go [here] [link3] and create a Google sign in app, choosing iOS as your platform.
+To get your iOS API key, go [here] [link3] and create a Google sign in app, choosing Android as your platform this time.
 You'll need to create a key hash again, but this time it will need to be a release ```SHA1``` key.
 I could not get the debug key to work with the API, it kept rejecting the token.
 Take a breath, here we go...

 You'll need to find out where keytool.exe is on your system if it's not already in your PATH.
 You can find it inside your ```Java\jre1.8.051\bin``` folder.
-Once you have that, run this commnd replacing <NAME> and <ALIAS> with whatever you want those to be.
+Once you have that, run this command replacing <NAME> and <ALIAS> with whatever you want those to be.

 ```sh
 <PATH_TO_KEYTOOL.EXE> -genkey -v -keystore <NAME>.keystore -alias <ALIAS> -keyalg RSA -keysize 2048 -validity 10000
 ```

 Next, run the following command.
-This will give you tHE ```SHA1``` key which Google needs.
+This will give you the ```SHA1``` key which Google needs.

 ```sh
 <PATH_TO_KEYTOOL.EXE> -export -alias <ALIAS_USED_IN_PREVIOUS_STEP> -keystore <PATH_TO_KEYSTORE_CREATED_IN_PREVIOUS_STEP> -list -v